EmreSeverr/VersionUpdater.Net/README.md

 If you have published a new update and you force the update to the user, the page on the right is displayed, if you do not, the page on the left is displayed.

-Non-Mandatory update             |  Mandatory update :-------------------------:|:-------------------------:
+Mandatory Update             |  Non-Mandatory Update :-------------------------:|:-------------------------:
 <img src="https://github.com/EmreSeverr/VersionUpdater.Net/blob/master/VersionUpdater.Net/Resources/UpdateReqired.png" height="450" style="float:left;"> | <img src="https://github.com/EmreSeverr/VersionUpdater.Net/blob/master/VersionUpdater.Net/Resources/UpdateNotReqired.png" height="450" style="float:left;">